arnelenero/reactorlib/README.md

 ### `compose`

-This Reactor function stacks multiple HOCs and returns a single HOC with the combined effect of all the stacked HOCs.
+This function stacks multiple HOCs and returns a single HOC with the combined effect of all the stacked HOCs.

 ```typescript
 compose(...functions)(Component)